 The target population of the RMPI consists of those manufacturing establishments residing and producing in Canada, as identified in the Annual Survey of Manufactures (ASM).

-The geographical universe for the RMPI is all of Canada, while the commodity universe is all industrial goods manufactured in Canada and the industry universe corresponds to the North American Industry Classification System (NAICS).
-Finally, the price universe is the purchasers' price, that is, the price including all charges purchasers incur to bring a commodity to the establishment gate.
-Transportation charges, net taxes paid, and custom duties, as well as subsidies, if any are paid to the purchaser are included.
+The geographical universe for the RMPI is all of Canada, while the industry universe corresponds to the North American Industry Classification System (NAICS) and the commodity universe is all industrial goods manufactured in Canada.
+Finally, the price universe is the purchasers' price, that is, the price should include all charges purchasers incur to bring a commodity to the establishment gate.
+Transportation charges, net taxes paid, and custom duties are all included, as well as subsidies, if any are paid to the purchaser.

-Administrative data is mostly used for raw material price data.
-Electronic questionnaires are used to collect raw material data are mail-out questionnaires (34%), which contain technical descriptions or specifications for selected raw materials, originally supplied by the respondent (e.g. Gravel 3/8 inch, round and crushed).
-In addition to the raw material description, the electronic questionnaire outlines the terms of purchase for which the price applies (e.g. price per ton to manufacturers in lots of 600 tons, f.o.b. by truckloads).
+Commodity specialists mostly use Administrative data (60%) for raw material price data.
+Also used to collect raw material data are mail-out questionnaires (34%), which contain technical descriptions or specifications for selected raw materials, originally supplied by the respondent (e.g. Gravel 3/8 inch, round and crushed).
+In addition to the raw material description, the questionnaire outlines the terms of purchase for which the price applies (e.g. Price per ton to manufacturers in lots of 600 tons, f.o.b. by truckloads).

 This is a sample survey.